hk-speedrunning/MiniSavestates/README.md

 ### Building

-1. Copy vanilla managed folder into a new folder named `vanilla` in this repository.
+1. Copy vanilla managed folder into a new folder named `vanilla-15` in this repository.
 2. run `dotnet build`.
-3. The output will be in `out`.
+3. The output will be in `out-15`.